 If there is one thing that people in the tri-state love doing, it’s house flipping.
 Also known as the house “fix and flip,” this is a form of real estate investment that involves buying a home, fixing it up to look better or have better amenities, then selling it at a profit.
-When you’re flipping a house, you need to make sure that you choose low-cost projects but offer a high return on investment.
+When you’re flipping a house, you must make sure that you choose low-cost projects that offer a high return on investment.
 Picking your projects isn’t always easy.
 If the house in question has something egregiously wrong with it, then you should focus on that.
 However, if your home is in decent condition, you wonder how to make the most of your investment.
 To help you figure out which ones are the best picks for flips, let’s look at the research we found below.
 Then to finance those projects, you can look for fix and flip loans.

-Before you paint, make sure you completely sand the tile surface to prevent bumps and peeling.
+Before you paint, completely sand the tile surface to prevent bumps and to peel.
 Afterward, clean the tile with a stripper and cleaner, add a new layer of grout and repair cracks, apply primer, and paint away!

 Studying the Real estate market, if you upgrade your landscape from “poor” to “good,” you can expect an estimated increase in the value of your home of 5-15 percent.
-What constitutes a “good” landscape is subjective, which is why comparing your investment property to recently sold homes is helpful because it gives you a basic idea of what local buyers were attracted to when selecting the house they bought.
+What constitutes a “good” landscape is subjective, so comparing your investment property to recently sold homes is helpful because it gives you a basic idea of what local buyers were attracted to when selecting the house they bought.

-Though a complete kitchen remodel is often the most popular way to make this happen, you can still reap some profound benefits with a quick “mini-model.”
+Though a complete kitchen remodels is often the most popular way to make this happen, you can still reap some profound benefits with a quick “mini-model.”
 Studies show that this can add as much as $15,000 to a home’s value.

 Therefore, improving the look of your bathroom can add thousands of dollars to your overall home value.
 In cases where the bathroom is so bad that it is a liability, this could even be a remodeling project that may be mandatory before selling the place.

-It’s what helps prevent leaks, keeps your home’s interior dry, and helps sell your house to others.
+It helps prevent leaks, keeps your home’s interior dry, and helps sell your house to others.